GeorgiCodes/posts/go.md

 _A pointer is a variable like any other variable, whose value is always an address._ It references a location in memory where a value of a specified type is stored.
 Pointers can be used to share values between functions.

 If we want to share `names` with `f1` so `f1` can modify it, we should pass the address of `names` to `f1`.

-**Remember Go is pass by value where in this example, the value is an address.**

 Let's update the code from Listing 1.4 to use a pointer instead:
 ###### Listing 1.5